faezesarlakifar/AllerTrans/README.md

 - **inference-app**
   - Contains code for the web-based prediction tool hosted on Hugging Face Spaces.

+- **src**
+  - Contains the CLI and scripts for end-to-end inference using AllerTrans.
+  - Users can run predictions on their own protein sequences in FASTA format via a single command.

 <h2 align="center">
   General AllerTrans Model Architecture